stillmattwest/machine_learning_spec/Notes/Week 01/Part 02 - Linear Regression/02 Linear Regression Model Part 2.md

 $b$ is the y-intercept of the linear function.
 It represents the value of $f(x)$ when x is zero.
 Geometrically, its the point where the function intersects the y axis.

 Put it all togehter and the formula $f(x) = wx +b$ describes a linear relationship between the input variable and the output variable.
-W is the slope of the line and b is a y-intercept
+W is the slope of the line and b is the y-intercept

 one-variable linear regression is called *univariable linear regression*.
 Obviously, it's not the only type or the most useful type.
 If we're calculating home sale prices, for example, we'd want more than one data point to predict the price.